huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 Note that the imported state may not be identical to your resource definition, due to some attrubutes missing from the API response, security or some other reason.
 The missing attributes include: cascade.
-<br>It is generally recommended running terraform plan after importing an disk.
+It is generally recommended running terraform plan after importing an disk.
-<br>You can then decide if changes should be applied to the disk, or the resource definition should be updated to align
-with the disk.
+You can then decide if changes should be applied to the disk, or the resource definition should be updated to align with the disk.
 Also you can ignore changes as below.

 ```